solita/solita.github.com/_posts/2018-12-03-reinvent-first-timer.md

 # Introduction

-<< More text coming here >>
+This blog post is a summary of the re:Invent week from the viewpoint of a first timer.
+I work as a Data Developer at Solita and I’ve been using AWS in my work for almost 3 years now, and I’m also a Certified Solutions Architect - Professional.
+After watching all the big announcements and some of the sessions from previous years online, I made a goal for myself to someday be at re:Invent in person, and luckily this year everything worked out.

+I’ve visited some software development conferences before, but they have all been really small compared to the massive scale of re:Invent.
+With over 50 000 participants, 2500 sessions to choose from and five days full of content, the scale of things is just huge and there is so much variety in the topics, types and levels of the sessions.

+I tried to choose sessions and workshops from quite varying topics, as the project I’m working on consists of a lot of different things (software development, event pipelines, data platform, serverless, infrastructure as code, devops, data science, machine learning, you name it…) that we are doing with a small team.
+I tried to mix and match sessions with some technologies that we are already using and some that we are considering of taking into use, while also trying to learn about the newly announced features.

 ## Registration and scheduling

 The user experience of registering to the different sessions was quite poor.
 The website that you had to use for reserving a seat for the sessions could’ve used a lot of work to make it easier to find sessions and to make a schedule that made sense in a logistical point of view.
-Before the registration opened, you could add sessions from the catalog to your interests, but you had no way of viewing a calendar of your interests without a third party website provided by SOME DUDE.
-With over 2000 sessions to choose from, searching and filtering options are very important and although the provided options were decent, you could still end up too easily in a situation where you had a bunch of different sessions back-to-back starting at the other ends of the campus.
+Before the registration opened, you could add sessions from the catalog to your interests, but you had no way of viewing a calendar of your interests without a third party website.
+With over 2500 sessions to choose from, searching and filtering options are very important and although the provided options were decent, you could still end up too easily in a situation where you had a bunch of different sessions back-to-back starting at the other ends of the campus.
 The overflow and repeat sessions were also added quite late, so you had to do quite a lot of tweaking after the initial registration to make the schedule work in practice.
 The schedule feature of the webapp and the planner of the mobile app worked much better for this, but the app was only made available about one week before the event, when most of the sessions were already fully booked.

-One thing to keep in mind is that all of the session videos are going to be posted on Youtube a few days after the event, so you should focus on going to workshops, chalk talks and builders sessions if you want to make the most out of the different
+One thing to keep in mind is that all of the session videos are going to be posted on Youtube a few days after the event, so you should focus on going to workshops, chalk talks and builders sessions if you want to make the most out of the things that aren't available later on.

 ## Preparing for the trip